uuazed/numerapi/README.md

-# NumerAI Python API
+# Numerai Python API
 Automatically download and upload data for the Numerai machine learning competition.

-This library is a Python client to the NumerAI API.
+This library is a Python client to the Numerai API.
 The interface is programmed in Python and allows downloading the training data, uploading predictions, and accessing user and submission information.
 Some parts of the code were taken from [numerflow](https://github.com/ChristianSch/numerflow) by ChristianSch.